 A Petri dish divided into two separate compartments offers the option to carry out parallel tests under comparable conditions or to use two different culture media.

 Our swabs with transport medium are suitable for extended transport (up to several days) of the samples collected, thereby increasing the recovery rate.
 In this way, even sensitive pathogens can survive transport.
-The transport medium is certified in accordance with Directive DIN 58942-Part 4 TP-AL. The rod material is available in both plastic and aluminium.
+The rod material is available in both plastic and aluminium.

 A swab with Amies transport medium enables the transport of the samples and increases the recovery rate.
 Charcoal in the medium neutralises bacterial toxins and other inhibitory substances and also causes an improved recovery rate of various different bacteria.
 However, the charcoal can disrupt the analysis on the Petri dishes.
 The user must therefore check the suitability of the transport medium under laboratory conditions.